 What is psychosis?

-Psychosis can be a symptom of serious mental illness like bipolar disorder or schizophrenia.
+Psychosis can be a sign of a serious mental illness like bipolar disorder or schizophrenia.

-Although it can be scary, psychosis is treatable.
-Some people have one episode of psychosis and never have another one, while others might need ongoing treatment.
+Although it can feel like a lot, psychosis is treatable.
+Some people might only have one episode in their life, while others might need ongoing support.

 The symptoms of psychosis